Jacob Bronsther

 jbronsther@law.msu.edu

-Before joining the MSU College of Law, Jake was a Climenko Fellow and Lecturer on Law at Harvard Law School.
+Before joining the MSU College of Law in 2021, Jake was a Climenko Fellow and Lecturer on Law at Harvard Law School.
 He received a Ph.D. in Law from the London School of Economics and Political Science, where he studied under Professors Nicola Lacey and Peter Ramsay.
 Prior to his doctoral work, Jake practiced white collar criminal defense for three years in New York.
 He earned a J.D. from the New York University School of Law, an M.Phil. in Political Theory from Oxford University (Balliol College), and a double B.A. in Philosophy and Government from Cornell University.
 Jake was also a Fulbright Scholar to Mauritius.

 Download Curriculum Vitae (PDF)